 Music in the News news

-Finalists for the Conseil Québécois de la musique's Prix Opus were announced last week, and there are many nominated who are Schulich alumni and/or faculty.
+Finalists for the Conseil québécois de la musique's Prix Opus were announced last Friday, and once again there are many nominated who are Schulich alumni and/or faculty.
 The Prix Opus were established in 1996 to highlight the excellence and diversity of Québec's musical offering, and are awarded in many different categories.
-The winners will be announced in a Gala event to be held on February 7, 2016.
-Artists with a Schulich connection are highlighted in bold.
+The winners will be announced in a Gala event to be held on Sunday, February 5, 2017.
+Artists nominated with a Schulich connection are listed here.
+Concert de l’année – Montréal

 The Annual Schulich School of Music Chamber Music Competition took place Tuesday, December 6, in Tanna Schulich Hall.
 Two groups were declared winners and will travel to Europe for exchange visits to conservatories.
 The winner of the Exchange visit to the Mozarteum, Salzburg was the Milton String Quartet, with members Roman Fraser, violin, Maïthéna Girault, violin, Evan Robinson, viola and Joshua Morris, cello.

 Last month, seven Rice University students traveled from Houston to Montréal to expand Rice’s Gateway Study of Leadership research program at McGill University.
 Much of the time spent at McGill was at the Schulich School of Music, where the students met with Interim Dean Julie Cumming, Prof. Simon Aldrich, Director of the Music Entrepreneurship Program, Doctoral student Suzu Enns and several other faculty members including Ichiro Fujinaga and Lloyd Whitesell.